PyBites-Open-Source/eatlocal/README.md

 brew install chromedriver
 ```

-Before you run chromedriver for the first time, you must explicitly give permission since the developer has not been verified.
+Before you run chromedriver for the first time (and after you update versions), you must explicitly give permission since the developer has not been verified.
 Running the following command in the terminal removes the warning put in place by Apple:

 ```bash
 xattr -d com.apple.quarantine $(which chromedriver)